Forum Moderation Policy

 Suspension & Appeals

-Appeals can be made by filing a support ticket under the Forums & Community category with the character that has received reprimand.
-Full justification for the behavior that caused the issue of the reprimand, plus a solid case for the reinstatement of forum posting privileges must be presented in this support ticket.
+Appeals can be made by contacting firstname.lastname@example.org from the verified email address connected to your EVE Online account(s).
+Full justification for the behavior that caused the issue of the reprimand, plus a solid case for the reinstatement of forum posting privileges must be presented.

 The EVE Universe Community Team will decide based on the case presented.
-If this decision is unsatisfactory for the user, then they may request escalation of the support ticket, where a final decision will be made by the EVE Universe Community Manager.
+If this decision is unsatisfactory for the user, then they may request escalation, where a final decision will be made by the EVE Universe Community Manager.

 Permanent Banning & Appeals